5 Basketball Footwork Drills

 Start behind ladder.
 Hop and land with both feet outside first rung.
 Hop and land with right foot in first box and left foot in second box.
 Hop and land with both feet outside of first rung.
 Hop and land with left foot in first box and right foot in second box.
 Hop and land with both feet outside of second rung.
 Continue pattern through entire ladder.

 Start behind ladder.
 Step into center of first box with left foot.
 Cross right foot behind left in first box.
 Step slightly to left with left foot, then slightly to right with right foot to assume start position.
 Continue pattern through entire ladder.
 Lead with opposite foot on second set.

+Looking for more drills to challenge your footwork?
 Check out STACK's Speed Ladder Training Guide for more speed ladder drills to round out your agility workout.